estherrolf/tree_mapping/README.md

 For comparison to existing data products, you will need to download:
  - existing tree cover predicted maps from [Lang et al. 2023](https://www.nature.com/articles/s41559-023-02206-6), by downloading the relevant tiles from their [tile browser](https://langnico.github.io/globalcanopyheight/assets/tile_index.html).
  - [TODO - Lucia] tree cover maps from Glad [project page](https://glad.umd.edu/dataset/gedi).

+Create a config file within the tree_mapping code directory called `project_dir.yaml`.
+Add a single line of the form `project_dir: '../../../tambe_lab/Users/luciagordon/tree_mapping'` that provides the relative path from the code directory to the directory where you want to store data, models, results, etc. This directory should be in a location with ~50GB available.

 Second, from the same directory, run `process_Karingani_sites.sh` which will produce the data needed for training and evaluating our models:
 1. aggregate lidar-derived CHM data data by site (at native 1m resolution and coarsened 10m resolution).